A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions

 is continuous. \end{enumerate} \end{proposition}

-In case of the skew-torus one can compute the uniform enveloping semigroupoid explicitly (see \cite[Example 3.7]{EdKr2021}). \begin{example} Let $G = \Z$ and $q \colon (\T^2;\varphi) \rightarrow (\T;\psi)$ be the skew-torus extension from Example \ref{skewprod} defined by an element $a \in \T$ which is not a root of unity.
+We compute the uniform enveloping semigroupoid explicitly in an example (see \cite[Example 3.7]{EdKr2021}). \begin{example} Let $G = \Z$ and $q \colon (\T^2;\varphi) \rightarrow (\T;\psi)$ be the skew-torus extension from Example \ref{skewprod} defined by an element $a \in \T$ which is not a root of unity.
 Then the uniform enveloping semigroupoid $\euE_{\mathrm{u}}(q)$ consists of all \enquote{rotations between fibers}